BatslyAdams/w10-iot-tcs34725/README.md

 ..but what if you are using an obscure device doesn't have a library?
 I'd like to show a strategy to start writing your own so you can leverage the vast array of sensors available regardless of the currently supported drivers.

 I'd argue that this is a useful exercise even if libraries are readily available.
-Creating your own class based on the datasheet will leave you with a deep understanding of how your device operates and may be able to invoke commands that may not be readily exposed by existing library.
-A real-world example of this was discovering a sleep mode register that was not exposed by the default library and saved power management for a battery powered project.
+Creating your own class based on the datasheet will leave you with a deep understanding of how your device operates and you may be able to invoke commands that may not be readily exposed by existing library.
+A real-world example of this was discovering a sleep mode register that was not exposed by the default library which allowed more aggressive power management for a battery powered project.

-I'd like to do this project for every communications type in the future, this project will cover writing a library for an I2C device.
+I'd like to do this project for every communications type in the future, this project will cover writing a library for an *I2C* device.
 # Strategy
 First up let's lay out a strategy - we'll use the datasheet to:
 * Determine the supply voltage